GSA/challenges-and-prizes/_historical-challenges/saving-the-ohia.md

 ideaFromUnauthorizedMemberAllowed: false
 tagline: Developing new and improved tools for early detection of the fungi Ceratocystis lukuohia and Ceratocystis huliohia in the ʻŌhiʻa and the environment.
-groupName: Department of the Interior - Department-Wide Programs
+groupName: Department of the Interior
 hideIdeaAuthor: false
 template: ideation
 campaignAttributes: